Frequently Asked Questions

 How are donated conservation easements different from purchased conservation easements?

 The Montana Land Reliance focuses its conservation efforts on donated conservation easements.
-If a landowner donates an easement on his or her property, he or she may be eligible for significant tax benefits, as conservation easements are considered charitable donations by the United States Internal Revenue Service.
+If a landowner donates an easement on his or her property, he or she may be eligible for significant tax benefits, as conservation easements are considered charitable donations under federal tax law.
 MLR does not involve itself in the day-to-day management of private lands protected by conservation easement.

 Do I have to allow public access on my land?